GeorgeTsilias/NagiosReporting/README.md

 You can optionally mail the PDF using the "mail" utility.

 I personally have this script running as a cronjob every Monday in order to be presented with the last week's overview.

+#Notes
+I could definitely handle some things better (first thing that comes to mind is exiting and reporting if one of the utilities is not available on the server)